oVirt/ovirt-site/source/feature/gluster-hooks-management.html.md

 ## Summary

-This feature allows the user to manage the gluster hooks from oVirt Engine.
+This feature allows the user to manage the gluster hooks(Volume lifecycle extensions) from oVirt Engine.
+With this the user can view the list of hooks available in the hosts along with their statuses.
+The user will be able to enable or disable hooks and view the content s of them.

+To read more about gluster hooks <http://www.gluster.org/community/documentation/index.php/Features/Hooks>

 ## Owner